Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Introduction

 Software testing is the predominant form of validating correctness for large real-world programs due to its simplicity, wide-spread applicability, efficiency, and reproducibility.
 However, testing \emph{multi-threaded} programs remains challenging in practice, despite the fact that concurrency bugs are among the most difficult to detect and diagnose~\cite{Lu08, Musuvathi08-chess}.

 Take Java, which by several metrics is the most popular programming language with native support for concurrent multi-threading~\cite{pl-stackoverflow, pl-github, pl-tiobe}.
 Let's assume that programmers write test cases to validate the correctness of concurrent programs via assertions (e.g., that a \emph{parallel-sort} operation produces a sorted list).
 How can we check such properties?
-In practice, a common approach appears to be simply re-running concurrent tests multiple times~\cite{baeldung-testing-multithreaded} to check whether some assertion fails.
-This approach is neither effective nor reproducible.
+One might assume that developers can leverage 20+ years of academic research on concurrency testing to run state-of-the-art techniques; however, the state-of-the-practice is simply re-running concurrent tests multiple times to check whether some assertion fails~\cite{baeldung-testing-multithreaded, openjdk-jcstress}.
+This approach is neither effective nor reproducible---for example, Apache Kafka's issue repository is teeming with discussions on concurrency-induced flaky tests as well as hard-to-replicate production failures~\cite{kafka-bugs-flaky}.
+What's missing here?

-An ideal concurrency testing system would (a) provide an efficient mechanism for \emph{controlled concurrency}~\cite{Thomson16-sctbench}; that is, to deterministically execute a multi-threaded program along a fixed \emph{schedule} (i.e., sequence of thread interleavings), and (b) provide support for systematically or randomly exploring thread schedules using state-of-the-art search strategies (e.g., \emph{partial order sampling}~\cite{Yuan18-pos}) to uncover hard-to-find concurrency bugs.
-To maximize impact and usability, such a system should also be able to target any multi-threaded program without requiring any manual effort.
-Yet, no such general testing framework for the JVM currently exists, despite decades of research on \emph{algorithms} for concurrency testing—why is that?
+\thefigure{\arabic{figure}} Let's step back and consider how a concurrency testing tool could help.
+Ideally, such a system would (a) provide an efficient mechanism for \emph{controlled concurrency}~\cite{Thomson16-sctbench}; that is, to deterministically execute a multi-threaded program along a fixed \emph{schedule} (i.e., sequence of thread interleavings), (b) provide support for systematically or randomly exploring thread schedules using state-of-the-art search strategies (e.g., \emph{partial order sampling}~\cite{Yuan18-pos}) to uncover hard-to-find concurrency bugs, and (c) target any multi-threaded program without requiring much manual effort (e.g., in rewriting application code or using specialized testing DSLs).
+Unfortunately, no such general testing framework for the JVM currently exists, despite decades of research on concurrency testing \emph{algorithms}.
+Why is that?